Skip to main content

 • output_quants: Dict[str, Dict[str, QuantParams]]

 • Provides quantization parameter information for all output tensors of each model.
-Used to support post-processing computations for quantized models (e.g., converting int8 data back to float32) or to understand the quantization scheme (e.g., scale-based).
+Used to support post-processing calculations for quantized models (such as converting int8 data back to float32) or to understand tensor quantization methods (scale-based, etc.).

 • Structure:

-• Inner Dict[str, QuantParams]: Keys are output tensor names; values are QuantParams instances.
+• Inner Dict[str, QuantParams]: Key is output tensor name, value is QuantParams instance;

-• scale: np.ndarray — Quantization scale factor, typically a floating-point array.
+• scale: np.ndarray — Quantization scale factor, usually a float array;

-• zero_point: np.ndarray — Zero point used for symmetric/asymmetric quantization offset.
+• zero_point: np.ndarray — Zero point, for symmetric/asymmetric quantization offset;

-• quant_type: hbDNNQuantiType — Enumeration value indicating quantization type (e.g., SCALE, NONE).
+• quant_type: hbDNNQuantiType — Quantization type enum value (e.g., SCALE, NONE);

 • Example: